Dgaduin/notes/006-📦-other/to_sort.md

 Actual bookwyrm

-Tears the skin off to use its bones as weapons #Idea
+Tears the skin off to use its bones as weapons

 A grey eye to see the incoming storms